pagkly/Zed/Investopedia3/Predatory Pricing.md

 The same factors that make predatory pricing beneficial to consumers, at least in the short run—and often of dubious benefit to the predators, at least in the long run—have tended to hamper prosecution of supposed predators under U.S. antitrust laws.

-The [Federal Trade Commission](https://www.investopedia.com/terms/f/ftc.asp) says it examines claims of predatory pricing carefully.
-In turn, the Department of Justice, in [a paper updated as recently as 2015](https://www.justice.gov/atr/predatory-pricing-strategic-theory-and-legal-policy), has asserted that economic theory based on strategic analysis supports that predatory pricing is a real problem, and that courts have adopted an overly cautious view of the practice.
+The [[Federal Trade Commission]](https://www.investopedia.com/terms/f/ftc.asp) says it examines claims of predatory pricing carefully.
+In turn, the Department of Justice, in [[a paper updated as recently as 2015]](https://www.justice.gov/atr/predatory-pricing-strategic-theory-and-legal-policy), has asserted that economic theory based on strategic analysis supports that predatory pricing is a real problem, and that courts have adopted an overly cautious view of the practice.

 The U.S. judiciary has indeed often been skeptical of claims of predatory pricing.
 Among the high bars set by the U.S. Supreme Court on antitrust claims is the requirement that plaintiffs show a likelihood that the pricing practices will affect not only rivals but also competition in the market as a whole, in order to establish that there is a substantial probability of success of the attempt to monopolize.